Available Theses

 No (matching) topic?

-Since our resources are limited, we unfortunately cannot give a guarantee that you will finally receive a topic.
-Hence, to increase your chances, there are some items that are beneficial to include in thesis-related mails , especially if you have not been in contact with us through our seminars, labs, or previous thesis/HiWi work:
+Since our resources are limited, we unfortunately cannot give a guarantee that we have a matching topic for you.
+To increase your chances by sticking out of the many students contacting us, there are some items that are beneficial (but not mandatory) to include in thesis-related mails, especially if you have not been in contact with us through our seminars, labs, or previous thesis/HiWi work:

-• A short (200 to 300 words) abstract in PDF format, describing your research interests and your background.
+• A short (200 to 300 words) abstract in PDF format, describing what generally interests you in terms of research directions (see above) and/or methods (e.g., AI, simulations, measurements, protocol design, theoretical work, …).
 The more we know about your interests, the better.

-• If applicable, any constraints that you may have for your thesis, such as:
+• Any constraints that you may have for your thesis, such as:

 • Deadlines, including eventual latest hand-in dates for the thesis.
 Examples for this include, e.g., that you want to stay within the standard period of study (Regelstudienzeit).
 Please note that we usually allocate two to four weeks for you to familiarize with your topic before registration (see Thesis Process), which you would have to add to the normal thesis time.